24 of the best beauty products on Amazon that are worth adding to cart | CNN Underscored

 Best liquid eyeshadow on Amazon

-When you want to spice up your makeup look on the go but are pressed for time or space in your makeup bag, a liquid eyeshadow is the way to go.
-Stila’s Glitter & Glow Liquid Eyeshadow ($24; sephora.com) is a serious winner for a stay-on, lightweight, liquid shadow with beautiful pigment.
-Luckily for us, E.l.f. has given us another amazing option — for under $5 — with its liquid glitter eyeshadows.
-Choose from eight shades to add some shimmer over your eye look, or rock it on its own.
+When you want to spice up your makeup look on the go but are pressed for time or space in your makeup bag, a liquid eye shadow is the way to go.
+Stila’s Glitter & Glow Liquid Eye Shadow ($24; sephora.com) is a serious winner for a stay-on, lightweight, liquid shadow with beautiful pigment.
+Luckily for us, e.l.f. has given us another amazing option — for under $5 — with its liquid glitter eye shadows.
+Choose from eight shades to add some shimmer over your eye, or rock it on its own.

 Best exfoliator on Amazon